Q: Where is Cumberland Valley located?

 - Bike: Most of our downtowns are bike friendly.
 The Cumberland Valley Rail Trail is a great spot for a leisurely ride.

 - Bus: The Harrisburg-based Capital Area Transit (CAT) operates a public bus service in Cumberland and Dauphin counties.
 CAT service extends from Shippensburg in the western part of the county, to Enola and the Defense Distribution Region East in Fairview Township.
 CAT also provides transportation to Harrisburg International Airport in Middletown, the Amtrak station in Harrisburg and Capitol Trailways and Greyhound bus terminals.
 When you board the bus, you must have exact fare if paying cash.
-Base fare is $1.75.
 Buses do not run on New Year's Day, Easter, Memorial Day, Fourth of July, Labor Day, Thanksgiving or Christmas and when a Sunday holiday is celebrated on a Monday.
 Express buses do not run when state and federal offices are closed.

 About the Valley